yachtseal@hotmail.com

 District Court

 The District Court is a limited-jurisdiction court of record.
-It consists of a presiding judge, Milton Zackios, and an associate judge, Ablos Tarry Paul.
+Its presiding judge is Ablos Tarry Paul.
+The Associate Judge is Alexander Capelle.

 The current District Court judges are lay judges who receive specialized training.
 The District Court has original jurisdiction concurrent with the High Court (i) in civil cases where the amount claimed or the value of the property involved does not exceed $10,000 and (ii) in criminal cases involving offenses for which the maximum penalty does not exceed a fine of $4,000 or imprisonment for a term of less than three years, or both.